Understanding C++ polymorphism

 } }

-But, consider that we can transform the first version into a template:
+But, consider that we can transform the first version into a

-template <typename Amount>
+:template <typename Amount>

 void f()